Affair of the Cards: Fall of the Combes cabinet

 The election of Doumer proved that Combes had lost control of the House.
 The latter made his final emotional plea on 13 January, prophesying a lasting crisis if he is forced to leave power: “It is not a crisis of ministry, but a crisis of majority which would open tomorrow.
 I have before me a coalition of impatient hatred and hatred, hatred attracts ambitions”.
 On 14 January, when the progressive Republican Camille Krantz asked him if he will allow Begnicourt to be condemned, Combes deferred to the President of the Republic: "It is up to him alone to make his intentions known".
-The agitation of the Chamber wa at its height; Alexandre Ribot thundered: “There is a responsible ministry, I imagine!
+The agitation of the Chamber was at its height; Alexandre Ribot thundered: “There is a responsible ministry, I imagine!
 You have just discovered the President of the Republic!", Combes and Vallé got entangled in their explanations.

 On 15 January, the day after this stormy meeting, Émile Combes announced to Loubet the resignation of his government, a resignation that he officially submitted to the Council of Ministers on 18 January, Loubet having had to be absent due to the death of his mother.